-All posts by Gerard McLean
+All posts by gerard

 Take your new marketing plan old school.
 Publish a telephone number, get a fax number and mail confirmation postcards.
 I guarantee, you will stand out in a packed soccer tournament market.